 At Stoplight, we are steadfast in following a design-first approach in all that we do, and we recognize that proper security is a critical component of getting that design right for our customers the first time.
 Security and compliance are top priorities for Stoplight because they are fundamental to your experience with the product, and Stoplight is committed to securing your data, eliminating vulnerabilities, and ensuring continuity of access.

 Purposeful design empowers security that is built into your API strategy from the ground up!
-For more, check out our upcoming webinar on Security Best Practices.
+For more, check out our below webinar on Security Best Practices.